 Keywords:

-basal cisternostomy combined with decompressive craniectomy, decompressive craniotomy, moderate and severe head injury management, ICP, Recent trends in TB
+basal cisternostomy combined with decompressive craniectomy, decompressive craniotomy, moderate and severe head injury management, ICP, Recent trends in TBAbstract

 Introduction- Severe traumatic brain injury (TBI) is a life-threatening condition which is associated with substantial morbidity and mortality.
 Cisternostomy is a novel surgical technique that has been proposed to prevent the development of secondary brain injury and treat associated increase in intracranial pressure.
 Decompressive craniectomy has been shown to reduce ICP, but it actually provides an outlet for brain tissue to expand without reducing edema. cisternostomy is associated with an improved outcome (both at early and long term), improved brain oxygenation, better control of ICP and shorter ICU stay when compared to standard decompressive craniectomy.